leafOfTree/vim-project/README.md

 - `:ProjectGitTag`: Show tags

 > [!IMPORTANT]
-> If some commands run much slower than its equivalent in terminal, consider resetting `shell` to `sh`.
-You can also try `set shell=/bin/bash`.
+> If some commands run much slower in vim than its equivalent in terminal, try resetting `shell` to `sh` or `cmd.exe`.

 #### Git status and changelist management